ashik0401/botanic-nest-website-/README.md

 # 🌿 Plant Care Tracker

-A full-stack, responsive web application to help users log, track, and manage care tasks for their indoor and outdoor plants.
+A full-stack, responsive web application to help users log, track, and manage care tasks for their indoor  plants.
 This is a personal plant assistant that supports secure user accounts, personalized dashboards, and stylish, meaningful plant management tools.

 ### 🔗 Live Name: BotaniNest
 ### 🔗 Live Website: (https://botanic-nest.web.app/)